Back

 Malaria is common, so vaccinations are advisable before travelling to Papua New Guinea.
 Furthermore, medication can be limited and difficult to obtain and why it can be useful for expats to keep a stock of any required personal prescription medicines.

-Reducing the risk can be an extremely sensible option and why visitors are best protecting themselves with the relevant expat health insurance or expat travel insurance.
+Reducing the risk can be an extremely sensible option and why visitors are best protecting themselves with the relevant international medical insurance for expats or expat travel insurance.

 Money